Deco&Design - Furniture

 Styles in furniture - Scandinavian

-Simple lines, functionality, convenience, natural colours and bright spaces.
-It's Scandinavian style, a lifestyle characteristic of Nordic countries, welcoming, warm and soothing.
+Simple lines, functionality, convenience, natural colors and bright spaces.
+It's Scandinavian style, a Nordic lifestyle that is welcoming, warm and soothing.

-The Scandinavian style emerged in the 1920s, but became world-famous in the 1950s.
-It was a broad design movement that influenced areas ranging from architecture to interior decoration, furniture and lighting.
-It is the most enduring modern style, and is as current now as it was in the early years when it became the style of choice in Europe and the USA.
-Simple lines, functionality, natural colours, lightness, airy spaces are the elements that have made it a way of life.
+The Scandinavian style emerged in the 20s of the last century, but became widely known worldwide in the 50s.
+It was a broad design movement that influenced everything from architecture to interior decoration, furniture and lighting.
+It is the longest-lived modern style and is as current now as it was in the early years when it became the style of choice in Europe and the US.
+Simple lines, functionality, natural colors, lightness, airy spaces are the elements that have made it a way of life.

 Scandinavian style

-A minimalist, clean and functional style that doesn't compromise on aesthetics
+A minimalist, clean and functional style without compromising on aesthetics

-Scandinavian style is characterised by a minimalist, clean vision that combines functionality with beauty.
+Scandinavian style is characterized by a clean, minimalist vision that combines functionality with beauty.
 The emphasis is on simple lines and bright clutter-free spaces, on functionality.
 Nothing is superfluous, what is not useful is removed so as not to clutter the space.
-It's a Nordic lifestyle that, far from being cold, is welcoming, warm and soothing.
+It's the Nordic way of life that, far from being cold, is welcoming, warm and soothing.

-The Scandinavian style emerged at the beginning of the 20th century and by the 1930s had spread to all five Nordic countries: Denmark, Sweden, Norway, Finland and Iceland.
-It originated in Denmark in 1914 under the name Skønvirke (Elegant Works - in Danish), as a magazine that promoted works with romantic influences and Art Nouveau of Danish craftsmen.
-Unlike Art Nouveau, the contemporary style which was mainly aimed at the elite, the new style promoted craftsmanship and was more accessible and democratic.
+The Scandinavian style emerged at the beginning of the 20th century, and by the 1930s it had spread to all five Nordic countries: Denmark, Sweden, Norway, Norway, Finland and Iceland.
+It started in Denmark in 1914 as Skønvirke (Elegant Works - in Danish), as a magazine promoting Romantic-influenced and Art Nouveau of Danish craftsmen.
+Unlike Art Nouveau, the contemporary style that appealed mainly to the elite, the new style promoted craftsmanship and was more accessible and democratic.

-Soon, well-known representatives appeared and manufactured iconic products for the style, thus giving rise to the so-called the golden age of Scandinavian design.
+It was not long before well-known representatives emerged to manufacture iconic products for the style, giving rise to the so-called the golden age of Scandinavian design.
 Alvar Aalto, Olav Haug, Arne Jacobsen, Bruno Mathsson, Kaare Klint and Borge Mogensen are just some of the designers of the era.
-The basic concepts of the works were functionalism, constructivism and sometimes surrealism.
-Their fame remained local until the 1950s when new opportunities for global exposure led to a virtual explosion of Scandinavian design.
-This was followed by 20 years of market domination when the big design awards went only to the Nordic countries.
+The basic concepts of the work were functionalism, constructivism and sometimes surrealism.
+Their fame remained local until the 1950s when new possibilities for global exposure led to a virtual explosion of Scandinavian design.
+There followed 20 years of market domination when the big design awards went only to the Nordic countries.

-Since then, Scandinavian style has remained in the public eye even when contemporary with other styles.
-The simple and clean lines, the calmness given by the light and airy spaces, the natural materials and colours have made it a perennial favourite.
-Many now identify it with the honest, democratic Scandinavian way of life, the place where some of the happiest people on the planet live.
+Since then, Scandinavian style has remained in the public eye even when it was contemporary with other styles.
+The simple and clean lines, the tranquility of light and airy spaces, the natural materials and colors have made it a perennial favorite.
+Many now identify it with the Scandinavian way of life, honest and democratic, the place where some of the happiest people on the planet live.

 Scandinavian style